10 Most Common Causes of Damage to Drywall

-The 10 Most Common Causes of Damage to Drywall
+The 10 Most Common Causes of Drywall Damage & How To Do Drywall Repair

 Have you been noticing scuffs and holes on the drywall in your house?
 Wondering how they got there?
-There are a number of ways drywall can get damaged, some of which you should know about before moving that extra large couch upstairs.
-Whether it’s water damage or damage from previous renovations, we’ve compiled 10 of the most common reasons for damage to drywall.
-Read on to find out what they are, how you can avoid them, and how to repair this drywall damage.
+There are a number of ways drywall can get damaged, some of which you should know about before moving that extra large couch upstairs!
+Whether it’s water damage or damage from previous renovations, we’ve compiled 10 of the most common reasons for drywall damage.
+Read on to find out what they are, how you can avoid them, and how to do drywall repair.